(Version 0.6 – changelog provided at end of article)

 Pontanus’ Epistle – 1659 treatise on the “Secret Fire” being the key to producing the Stone.

-Cyliani’s Hermes Unveiled – An elaborate metaphor symbolically encoding the Alchemical process.
+Cyliani’s Hermes Unveiled – An elaborate metaphor symbolically encoding the Alchemical process, particularly the Wet Path.

 Sendivogius’ The New Chemical Light – A relatively clear and entertaining explanation of creating the Stone, or at least the first stages.
 It’s still done in riddle form, but he does a good job of explaining how Alchemists believed metals are created.
 From that you can reverse engineer what they might have done to reproduce it in the lab, under their assumptions.